radius-project/design-notes/cli/cli-improvements.md

 ### rad workspace

-workspace will not contain deafult scope and all workspace commands should be modified to reflect this.
+workspace will not contain default scope and all workspace commands should be modified to reflect this.

 ### rad app